Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pros of Staying in the Village of La Jolla:

-• Centrally located for most La Jolla destinations
+• Centrally located near most La Jolla destinations

 • Lots of great restaurants and bars that offer stunning patios and ocean views